Guides

 X-Request-ID

 All calls accept a header called X-Request-ID - this should be set to a newly generated guid.
 Denoted in the code with [GUID].
-If your client is also a platform it would make sense to accept such an id from the client that calls you.
-This id is used to trace requests through our systems.
+If your client is also a platform it would make sense to accept such an ID from the client that calls you.
+This ID is used to trace requests through our systems.
 Logging it somewhere together with the request will make troubleshooting much easier.